kubecost/docs/getting-started.md

 ## <a name="storage-config"></a>Storage configuration

-The default Kubecost installation comes with a 32Gb persistent volume and 15-day retention period.
+The default Kubecost installation comes with a 32Gb persistent volume and 15-day retention period for Prometheus metrics.
 This is enough space to retain data for ~300 pods, depending on node and container count.
 See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) on how to change both retention period and storage size.

 ## <a name="custom-prom"></a>Custom Prometheus & Grafana